briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 year subject to the requirements of Section 1111.10 of the Zoning Code.

 4. _(d)_ **Action by Council.** Following a decision by the Board, each case shall be referred to Council.
-After reviewing the Board’s decision, Council may confirm, amend, or reverse, the decision by a majority vote of its membership.
+After reviewing the Board's decision, Council may confirm, amend, or reverse, the decision by a majority vote of its membership.
-Immediately following Council’s decision, a record of such decision, including notice of the expiration date of an approved variance, shall be mailed to the applicant.
+Immediately following Council's decision, a record of such decision, including notice of the expiration date of an approved variance, shall be mailed to the applicant.
 (Ord.
 2005-22.
 Passed 4-11-05.)